metabronx/sdcli/USAGE.md

 **Options**:

 * `--fingerprint TEXT`: The fingerprint associated with an existing SFTP-bucket bridge.
 This option is mutually exclusive with all other options.
 * `--bucket TEXT`: The bucket to expose via SFTP.
-This option is mutually exclusive with `--fingerprint`.
-When you supply this for the first time, you must also supply credentials.
+When you supply this for the first time, you must also supply access credentials.
 * `--access-key-id TEXT`: Your AWS Access Key ID.
 This must be supplied when first connecting to a bucket.
 * `--secret-access-key TEXT`: Your AWS Secret Access Key.
 This must be supplied when first connecting to a bucket.
 * `--force-restart`: By default, existing S3 bridges will not be restarted if they're already running.
 Specify this flag to override this behavior.
 This is equivalent to the `--force-recreate` flag provided Docker Compose.